Entire Agreement Clause: Everything You Need to Know

 While the existence of an entire agreement clause is relevant when there is a dispute between two contracted parties, courts will generally not view these clauses as conclusive evidence.
 The Unfair Contract Terms Act 1977 requires that the language of these clauses be reasonable.
 For example, when used in commercial contracts, an entire agreement clause that eliminates liability for representations made before the contract was signed would not be reasonable.

 If you need help understanding the entire agreement clause, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.